THE DEFINITIVE GUIDE TO BAT SURVEYS

 - Will I need to carry out a survey?

-- What do ecologists look for during dusk and dawn bat surveys?
+- What do ecologists look for during emergence of bat surveys?

 - Mitigation and compensation for bat species

-- What happens after a protect species licence is granted?
+- What happens after a protect bat species licence is granted?

 - What happens if we discover bats after development has started?